top of page

 Issue

-Among them, bankers have gotten involved with derivatives, provided risky loans, and endangered the safety of deposits by investing in unsecured debt.
-Also, unconservative lending practices have caused a number of personal bankruptcies for those who have overextended themselves with excessive debt.
+For example, bankers have gotten involved with derivatives, provided risky loans, and endangered the safety of deposits (by investing in unsecured debt).
+Unconservative lending practices have caused a number of personal bankruptcies for those who have overextended themselves with excessive debt.

-Another major concern is that the funds for the FDIC is inadequate towards ensuring the value of deposits.
+In America, another concern is that the funds for the FDIC program is inadequate towards ensuring the nation's deposits.
 Billions of dollars in the insurance program does not insure trillions in deposits.
-By having insufficient funds, the danger of multiple bank failures may place the nation's financial system at risk.
+By having insufficient funds, the danger of multiple bank failures may place the entire financial system at risk.

 Solution

-Since the nation's monetary system should be as secure and reliable as possible, replacing the multitude of banks that exist today with a single and consolidated automated bank at the federal level would resolve many of these problems.
+Since the nation's monetary system should be as secure and reliable as possible, replacing the multitude of commercial banks that exist today with an automated consolidated bank at the federal level would resolve many of these issues.

 Conservative lending formulas would protect the system from overextending itself with bad loans.
-Fixed-rate loans will prevent the risks that are associated with variable-rate lending practices.
+Fixed-rate loans would prevent the risks that are associated with variable-rate lending practices.

-Lending money that is based on the amount of capital that the automated bank has in reserves ensures a more secure system.
-In the past, banks have overextended themselves and lent out more money than they actually had on hand.
+More importantly, lending by the automated system will be strictly limited to the amount of capital that it has in reserves.
+In the past, banks overextended themselves and lent out more money than they actually had on hand.
 This is a serious issue and why over 450 banks failed during the 2008-2012 financial crisis.
-Banks essentially offered loans with fake money that they never had, which is clearly fraud.
+Essentially, banks offered loans with fake money that they never had, which is clearly fraud.

-Some may argue that the disadvantage of having a centralized bank is that it will eliminate the competition for better interest rates.
-However, there isn't much of a variation among banks today since their rates are based on the prime interest rate.
-The minor benefit of having slightly improved interest rates isn't worth the risk of a bank (or multiple banks) failing due to an economic crisis.
-An automated bank at the federal level is also non-profit that will provide efficient rates for all.
+The disadvantage of having a solitary bank is that it will eliminate the competition for better rates.
+However, there isn't much of a variation among banks today since their rates are based on the prime interest rate by the Federal Reserve.
+The minor benefit of having slightly improved rates from competition isn't worth the risk of a bank (or multiple banks) failing due to an economic crisis.
+An automated bank at the federal level is also non-profit which will provide efficient rates for all.

-Another advantage is that bankruptcy rules will change to reflect that a filing will become an extended grace period rather than the actual forgiveness of debt.
-This will allow individuals and businesses time to recover from a financial downturn and not overload the system with unpaid debt obligations, which have caused banks to increase fines/penalties to recover such losses.
-Also, the automated system's conservative lending formulas will prevent individuals/businesses from overextending themselves in the first place, which minimizes the total number of bankruptcies from occurring as well.
+Another improvement that the new system provides is that it will allow bankruptcy rules to be changed in that a filing will be more of an extended grace period rather than the actual forgiveness of debt.
+This will allow individuals and businesses time to recover from a financial downturn and not overload the system with unpaid debt obligations.
+In the past, this caused banks to increase fines/penalties upon their customers to recover such losses.
+Also, the automated system's conservative lending formulas will prevent individuals and businesses from overextending themselves in the first place, which will minimize the total number of bankruptcies as well.

 Overall, a comprehensive and consolidated automated banking system at the federal level will result in a more reliable, stable, and efficient monetary system for the nation.